Pinkerton (detective agency): Public records

-In 2000, the Pinkerton agency donated its confidential files about notorious 19th-century and early 20th-century bandits Jesse James, Butch Cassidy, the Sundance Kid to the Library of Congress, making it available to the public.
-It included the only known photo of Etta Place, info about the lynched William Rudolph ("The Missouri Kid"), and photos of Abraham Lincoln made by the Pinkerton family.
+In 2000, the Pinkerton agency donated its confidential files about notorious 19th-century and early 20th-century bandits Jesse James, Butch Cassidy, and the Sundance Kid to the Library of Congress, making it available to the public.
+It included the only known photo of Etta Place, information about the lynched William Rudolph ("The Missouri Kid"), and photos of Abraham Lincoln made by the Pinkerton family.
 According to the archivist Jane Adler in charge of organizing the donation, Pinkerton's archive "had been neglected as the company changed hands several times in recent decades [...]
 Some papers had disintegrated nearly to powder."